USS Vincennes (CL-64): Leyte Gulf

 Vincennes returned to former cruising grounds off Visayas on 28 October and off Luzon the following day.
 The ship experienced several determined air attacks on the 29th, but the CAP proved ready to accept the enemy's challenges, downing eight Japanese planes during the course of the raids.

 Vincennes continued her vital screening duties on 5–6 November as carrier planes carried out strikes on Japanese positions and installations on Luzon.
 She then headed for the Carolines, reaching Ulithi on 9 November and dropping anchor.
 Replenishment completed, she stood out five days later to return to the combat zone in the Philippines.

-By the time she returned, air strikes against Japanese positions on Luzon were well underway; enemy resistance — now taking on a fiercer aspect with more widespread use of the kamikaze, proved heavy once more, several persistent air attacks occurring on the ships with which Vincennes was operating.
+By the time she returned, air strikes against Japanese positions on Luzon were well underway; enemy resistance – now taking on a fiercer aspect with more widespread use of the kamikaze, proved heavy once more, several persistent air attacks occurring on the ships with which Vincennes was operating.
 Hancock, Intrepid and Cabot all took kamikazes.
 Vincennes blasted a second kamikaze heading for Cabot; others that managed to get by the CAP were taken under fire as well.

 Subsequently, Vincennes returned to Ulithi for further replenishment and conducted exercises en route back to the battle zones.
-Vincennes then operated in support of carrier air strikes on Luzon from 14–16 December; during that time, Vincennes' senior aviator, Lt.
+Vincennes then operated in support of carrier air strikes on Luzon from 14 to 16 December; during that time, Vincennes' senior aviator, Lt.
 Halbert K. Evans, led a rescue mission of cruiser-based floatplanes and performed such sterling service that he was later awarded the Air Medal.

 Neptune's fury soon interrupted the unfolding pressure against the Japanese, however, when Typhoon Cobra swirled through the fleet on the 18th.
 The severe tropical storm generated gusts of wind up to 78 kn, whipping up mountainous seas.
 Fortunately for Vincennes, she was able to weather the storm without serious damage.
 After the storm had subsided, all available ships searched for the survivors of the three destroyers, Spence, Monaghan, and Hull, which had tragically capsized in the typhoon.